 How is writing changing in the 21st century, now that we can update, edit, and revise writing quickly and at rapid scales?
 What strategies do online writers use to adjust their writing when they can textually interact with their audiences?
 How can technical writers, including engineers, account for participatory audiences?

-- Participatory audiences and cultures
+- Participatory audience theory and multidirectional communication

 - Interface and design theory

-- Web-scraping, data structuring, and web development
+- Computational methods, including web-scraping, data structuring, and web development

 Interested in working with me?
 I’m currently trying to build a research group, tentatively titled, “Designing Digital Discussions.”
 Current and future plans include: